-As part of the dissolution of the Risk Committee, the Board determined to allocate risk matters to its standing committees to ensure appropriate focus and oversight, as set forth below.
+The Board believes that it is appropriate for our Board, as a whole and through its standing committees, to oversee and monitor our risk management processes.
+The Board has allocated risk matters to its standing committees to ensure appropriate focus and oversight, as set forth below.
 Our Board committees meet regularly to discuss these areas of risk and report back to the Board.